The Project Discovery Phase: All Details Explained

 4. Mind Usability

 Your solution must be intuitive in use.
 Hence, the UX/UI design preparation phase during discovery isn't worth neglecting.
-Yes, creating User Story Maps, CJMs, mockups, wireframes, and prototypes is a lengthy process requiring lots of iterations to get things right.
+Yes, writing user stories, creating User Story Maps, CJMs, mockups, wireframes, and prototypes is a lengthy process requiring lots of iterations to get things right.
 Nonetheless, it allows for eliminating many mistakes before the feature is passed on to the development team.
 So, basically, you'll have a more precise decision-making process with fewer alterations.

 5. Choose the Optimal Project Management Approach